TVLukeProductions/TrashPlay/README.md

 have to be in a specific folder of you mobile device.

-You can put files into the folder Music/TrashPlay/local if you want to store them only locally and they will show up in your TrashPlayList as a seperate,local, play list [2].
+You can put files into the folder Music/TrashPlay/local if you want to store them only locally and they will show up in your TrashPlayList as a separate,local, play list [2].

 Otherwise you have to connect to one of the cloud storage services like DropBox or google Drive [1] and download music.
 Trash Player will download all mp3s from the folders you have denoted as TrashPlayer download lists.

 How do I do this?
-Just put a file that starts with ".trashplay" into your folder, it could for example be an empty txt file.
+Just put a file that starts with ".trashplay" into your folder, it could for example be an empty txt file called ".trashplay.txt".

 #OK, it seems to synchronize with my cloud storage service, but it takes forever!
 You probably have a lot of files.
 Just wait.
 If it lasts longer than 5 hours, tell your doc...
 I